What is the Audience Builder?

 Product – related campaigns

-To bring a new product or new releases for different categories or brands, target customers that have purchased similar products or products from the same category or brand with ads on Facebook and Instagram.
+To create awareness for a new product or new releases for different categories or brands, target customers that have purchased similar products or products from the same category or brand with ads on Facebook / Instagram or Google.
 For this, create a custom audience by applying filters by products, by category or by brand.

 Location related campaigns

-To engage customers from a specific location, create a custom audience by applying filters by country or by city and create a specific Facebook or Instagram ad.
+To engage customers from a specific location, create a custom audience by applying filters by country or by city and create a specific Facebook / Instagram or Google ad.

 Additional details needed?